 A: As I mentioned, I see that my voice has evolved over the years, and I hope it’s the different voices of the characters themselves that dictate the tone.
 I do tend to create characters who are rebels against the norm, and who are outspoken—which I am only in my writing!
 In addition to the technology/human identity issues I circle around, I do tell stories strongly grounded in outdoor settings, so environmental issues inevitably creep in as backdrop to the characters’ lives and choices.

-9. I am looking forward to The Ariadne Connection, your forthcoming novel from Book View Cafe.
+9. I am looking forward to The Ariadne Connection, your novel from Book View Cafe.
 It’s a metaphysical, biomedical, near future thriller weaving politics, environmental issues, and myriad cultural threads into something new.
 What was the first thread you laid upon the loom on this story?
 I actually know energy healers, so I’ll be interested to see where this tale leads.

 A: The Ariadne Connection is my most ambitious novel to date, as it does weave together a lot of threads.
-The inspiration grew from an extended backpacking trip around the Greek islands and mainland that was a fulfilment of a lifelong fascination with Greek mythology and culture.
+The inspiration grew from an extended backpacking trip around the Greek islands and mainland that was a fulfillment of a lifelong fascination with Greek mythology and culture.
 I ended up falling in love with the rugged island of Crete, camping in the ruins of ancient mazelike settlements.
 I felt I was somehow channeling the spirit of Ariadne, who gave Theseus the thread to find his way from the labyrinth after slaying the Minotaur.

 Ariadne became a near-future Greek scientist who discovers she has inexplicable healing powers and is dubbed “Saint Ariadne” against her will.
-I needed to learn about such healers, and was lucky enough to be taken on as a student by an anthropologist at our university who has travelled extensively to study and practice shamanism with native practitioners.
+I needed to learn about such healers, and was lucky enough to be taken on as a student by an anthropologist at our university who has traveled extensively to study and practice shamanism with native practitioners.
 In my hands-on practice, I had a lot of eye-opening experiences.
 I wanted to weave those spiritual/cultural practices into speculative science, which led me to studying the work of Robert Becker, a medical doctor who did research with the U.S. armed forces into bioelectric healing and pushed the boundaries between mind and matter.

 The final thread pulled in research about geomagnetic reversals, another cycle of which the world seems to be moving into presently.
-My husband, a geologist at the university where I also teach, helped me get that aspect clarified.
+My husband, a geologist/paleontologist at the university where I also teach, helped me get that aspect clarified.
 Basically, I’m headed toward territory explored by some philosophers and scientists: If there is an encompassing energy field that connects all life on earth and allows for interaction, how does that work?
 What are the consequences of our electronic emissions blanketing the earth and our bodies?